gu-fan/clickable.vim/README.rst

     call s:init()

-So this plugin will highlight all 'hello' with 'Underline', and when you click on it, it will echo 'hello'.
+So this plugin will highlight all 'hello' with 'Keyword' group, and when you click on it, it will echo 'hello'.